 Caring for Natural Wood

-Given its organic nature, raw wood respond differently depending on its environment.
-In this state it is highly absorbant and contact with liquids such as red wine and oils should be avoided if you are intent on ensuring the wood remains unstained.
+Given its organic nature, raw wood responds differently depending on its environment.
+In this state it is highly absorbent and contact with liquids such as red wine and oils should be avoided if you are intent on ensuring the wood remains unstained.
 Clean spills or smudges with a damp cloth, but avoid saturating the wood with water or hard detergents as this can leech the wood of colour and also leave it warped.